urlearncloud/docker-session/what is docker/README.md

 Efficient Resource Usage :- Unlike VMs, which require dedicated CPU, memory, and storage, containers are more efficient as they share resources from the underlying OS.
 This makes running multiple containers on a single host highly efficient.

 Microservices-Friendly :- Containers are great for building and deploying microservices architectures, where applications are broken down into smaller, independent services that can be scaled and managed individually.

+## Virtual Machines vs. Containers

+Containers and virtual machines are both technologies used to isolate applications and their dependencies, but they have some key differences:

+    1. Resource Utilization: Containers share the host operating system kernel, making them lighter and faster than VMs.
+VMs have a full-fledged OS and hypervisor, making them more resource-intensive.

+    2. Portability: Containers are designed to be portable and can run on any system with a compatible host operating system.
+VMs are less portable as they need a compatible hypervisor to run.

+    3. Security: VMs provide a higher level of security as each VM has its own operating system and can be isolated from the host and other VMs.
+Containers provide less isolation, as they share the host operating system.

+   4. Management: Managing containers is typically easier than managing VMs, as containers are designed to be lightweight and fast-moving.

+## Use Cases for Containers

+Microservices Architecture :- Containers are ideal for microservices, where each service runs in its own isolated container.
+This allows for independent development, scaling, and deployment of different services.

+CI/CD Pipelines :- Containers are commonly used in continuous integration/continuous deployment pipelines because they enable quick and consistent deployment across environments.

+Cloud-Native Applications :- Many cloud providers, such as AWS, Google Cloud, and Azure, offer native support for running containers.
+With container orchestration tools like Kubernetes, it's easier to manage cloud-native apps.

+Hybrid and Multi-Cloud Environments :- Containers help bridge the gap between on-premises data centers and cloud platforms by providing a portable way to package and run applications across different infrastructures.

+Isolation and Security :- Containers provide a level of isolation, ensuring that one application cannot interfere with another.
+This is useful for running multiple applications or services on the same host securely.

+Development Environment :- Developers use containers to create isolated development environments.
+This ensures that applications will run the same way in development, testing, and production.